-process to review and monitor this plan on a regular basis. but also add objectivity and commercial reality to the decision-making process.
+Families do not have a monopoly on knowledge, so the sixth commandment is: 'Appoint arms-length and independent managers and directors.'
+They not only contribute to the ongoing activities of the business but also add objectivity and commercial reality to the decision-making process.
 Many family businesses rely on senior family members to make decisions.
 Independent directors can help break this addiction.